eiffel-community/eiffel/eiffel-vocabulary/EiffelIssueStatusModifiedEvent.md

 --->

 # EiffelIssueStatusModifiedEvent (ISM)
-The EiffelIssueStatusUpdatedEvent declares that the status, or state, of an issue has been updated.
+The EiffelIssueStatusModifiedEvent declares that the status, or state, of an issue has been modified.
 This event shall only be emitted by the owner of the
 data: the issue tracker itself.